Amboyandrey/TSPLIB/README.md

-# NNH with 2-Opt and 3-Opt G
+# NNH with 2-Opt and 3-Opt

 ## GEO
 - [x] ali535